-In this post we have an in depth analysis of the best places to stay in Cologne, featuring also the best months to visit the city and cost of travel figures
+Best places to stay in Cologne (Köln): discover the best areas and the best months to visit the city and cost of travel figures

 Where to stay in Cologne?
 Cologne, or in German Köln, is one of the most popular cities among tourists in Germany.
 Check below our guide to the best areas to stay in Cologne, and when to visit it.